astronomer/docs/astro/use-cases/connections-branch-deploys.md

     ![Screenshot of the connection details view with the two linked Deployments highlighted.](/img/docs/use-case-astro-connections_conn_link_deployment_three.png)

-## Part 2: Set up branch-based deploys with GitHub Actions
+## Set up branch-based deploys with GitHub Actions

-After setting up the connections, create an automated, two branch CI/CD workflow for a small sample project that uses both connections defined in [Part 1](#part-1-set-up-airflow-connections-on-astro).
+After setting up the connections, create an automated, two branch CI/CD workflow for a small sample project that uses both connections defined in [Part 1](#set-up-airflow-connections-on-astro).

-### Step 5: Create your GitHub repository
+### Step 1: Create your GitHub repository

 1. Go to the [Astronomer GitHub](https://github.com/astronomer/ce-conn-management-demo) and [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) to your own GitHub account.
-This repository contains a small sample project ingesting data from S3 into Snowflake, using the connections defined in [Part 1](#part-1-set-up-airflow-connections-on-astro).
+This repository contains a small sample project ingesting data from S3 into Snowflake, using the connections defined in [Part 1](#set-up-airflow-connections-on-astro).

 2. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the forked repository to your local machine.